 • Interventional neuroradiology – used to treat cerebral aneurysms, arteriovenous malformations and increasingly acute stroke

 • Neuropsychology - supporting patients who have had a traumatic brain injury, stroke, metabolic disorders, tumours or neurodegenerative diseases

 • Neuropsychiatry - A treatment option for patients with damage to or disease of the nervous system, which is causing difficulties with moods, thinking, and behaviour (for example, dementia)

 • Neuropathology – an essential service for neurological and neurosurgical diagnosis in brain tumours, inflammatory disorders of peripheral nerve and muscle and also in the central nervous system.

 • Neuro-otology – the diagnosis, investigation, management and rehabilitation of complex, auditory, vestibular and voice disorders, including skull base surgery.
 This may include dizziness, anxiety, panic attacks and auditory processing disorders, among others.

-Outpatients who require imaging (CT or MRI) will be referred to our imaging partners, the Queen Square Imaging Centre (QSIC).
-Based very close to our private consulting rooms in Queen Square, QSIC provides rapid access to specialist neurological imaging services, supported by specialist consultant radiologists from the National Hospital for Neurology and neurosurgery, to provide seamless diagnostic services alongside UCLH Private Healthcare for patients at Queen Square.
+Outpatients who require imaging (CT or MRI) may be referred to our imaging partners, the Queen Square Imaging Centre (QSIC).
+Based very close to our private consulting rooms in Queen Square, QSIC provides rapid access to specialist neurological imaging services.
+These are supported by the specialist consultant radiologists from the National Hospital for Neurology and Neurosurgery, to provide seamless diagnostic services alongside UCLH Private Healthcare for patients at Queen Square.

 We aim to provide an exceptional standard of service and care from day one for every patient.
 From initial referral, through your outpatient consultation and onwards to treatment, our dedicated staff will look after you on each step of your journey.

-We are able to offer either virtual or in-person outpatient appointments, depending on your preference and what is appropriate to your condition.
+Where clinically appropriate, we are able to offer virtual or in-person outpatient appointments, depending on your preference.

 Where to find us